rafneto/rafneto.github.io/_posts/2025-01-31-Welcome-Post.md

 ---
 layout: post
 title: "Welcome Post"
-short_description: "Hello and welcome to my blog!
-I’m **Rui Neto**, an IT professional passionate about technology, system administration, and cybersecurity.
-I created this space to share my experiences, insights, and technical knowledge with anyone who loves IT, networking, and problem-solving as much as I do.  "
 date: 2025-01-31
 author: "Rui Neto"
 tags: welcome blog
 thumbnail: Welcome-Post.jpeg
 ---

-# Welcome to My Blog! 🚀

-Hello and welcome to my blog!
+## Hello and welcome to my blog! 🚀

 I’m **Rui Neto**, an IT professional passionate about technology, system administration, and cybersecurity.
 I created this space to share my experiences, insights, and technical knowledge with anyone who loves IT, networking, and problem-solving as much as I do.